Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 > Absolutely attach a resource monitor to the SERVICENOW_WAREHOUSE.
 Go to Admin->Resource Monitors->+ Resource Monitor, and create a warehouse resource monitor:
 ![resource monitor](assets/monitor.png)

-## Set up the Snowflake to ServiceNow® Oauth2 hand-shake
+## Set up the Snowflake to ServiceNow® OAuth2 hand-shake
 Duration: 1

 1. Select **OAuth2** as an authentication method
 1. Fill in the ServiceNow® instance details.
-This is the first part of the ServiceNow® URL for your ServiceNow® account, **without** *https://* protocol the trailing *service-now.com*.
+This is the first part of the ServiceNow® URL for your ServiceNow® account, **without** *https://* protocol and the trailing *service-now.com*.
 1. Paste the **Client id** and the **Client secret** from ServiceNow® into the Snowflake wizard.
  ![Connect](assets/now_connect.png)
 1. Select **Connect**.
 Your ServiceNow accounts pops up and requests to connect to Snowflake.